pu2clr/PIC16F/projects/09-LDR_PHOTOCELL/README.md

 main:
     ; Analog and Digital pins setup
     bcf	    STATUS, 5		; Selects Bank 0
     clrf    GPIO		    ; Init GPIO
     clrf    CMCON		    ; COMPARATOR Register setup
     movlw   0b10001101 	    ; Right justified; VDD;  01 = Channel 3 (AN3); A/D converter module is
     movwf   ADCON0		    ; Enable ADC
     bsf	    STATUS, 5		; Selects Bank 1
     movlw   0b00010000		; GP4/AN3 as input
     movwf   TRISIO
     movlw   0b00011000		; AN3 as analog
     movwf   ANSEL	 	    ; Sets GP4 as analog and Clock / 8
     bcf	    STATUS, 5		; Selects bank 0
 MainLoopBegin:			    ; Endless loop
     call AdcRead		    ; read the temperature value
     ; Checks the value of the voltage coverted to digital number by the ADC (1024 is about 5V, 512 is 2.5V etc) movlw LOW(200)		    ; Constant value to be compared to the ADC value read from AN3 movwf value2L		    ;
     movlw HIGH(200)		    ;
     movwf value2H		    ;
     call  Compare16		    ; Compare value1 with the constant stored in value2
     btfsc STATUS, 0		    ; It is <= 200, then skip next line (bcf GPIO, 0)
     goto  LightOn		    ;
-    bcf GPIO, 0			; Turn the Light ON goto MainLoopEnd
+    bcf GPIO, 0			    ; Turn the Light OFF goto MainLoopEnd
 LightOn:
-    bsf GPIO, 0
+    bsf GPIO, 0             ; Turn the Light ON
  MainLoopEnd:
     call Delay
     goto MainLoopBegin